RealKareemAnees/API-Security-in-Action/Readme.md

 - _Attributes about the action_ what action are we performing

-the client must provide these atrributes, then the Server authorize the request based on these attributes
+the client must provide these attributes, then the Server authorize the request based on these attributes

-# **Chapter 9:-** _cabability based acccess control_
+# **Chapter 9:-** _capability based access control_

-what I have been doing in chapter 7 is giving users a token, only my server can decrypt and read the token. what cabability based control is; it to give authorize token instead of users, this allow sharing resources with many users regardles of what roles or groups they belong to, or even to third parties
+what I have been doing in chapter 7 is giving users a token, only my server can decrypt and read the token. what capability based control is; it to give authorize token instead of users, this allow sharing resources with many users regardless of what roles or groups they belong to, or even to third parties

 ---